pradyuman/LiveTrace/README.md

 # LiveTrace
-Draw any picture in a combined virtual and augmented reality!
+Draw any picture in a combined virtual and augmented reality environment!